Ashes Against the Grain: Release

 All three vinyl editions included an exclusive bonus track, Scars of the Shattered Sky (Our Fortress Has Burned to the Ground).

 The album artwork was done by Aslak Tolonen.

 Ashes Against the Grain was the final Agalloch album released on The End Records.
 The band opted not to renew their contract, and chose Profound Lore Records to release their following album, Marrow of the Spirit.
 In a 2010 interview, Haughm said that conflicts with The End founder Andreas Katsambas (possibly having to do with the treatment of the "Not Unlike the Waves" video) led to their decision not to renew their contract, though he stated that he had nothing personal against Katsambas.

 Reception

-The album received widespread acclaim upon release.
+The album received widespread critical acclaim upon release.

+Pitchfork praised its "endless amount of hooks" and proclaimed "in the process of that intense musical exploration they've become an intriguing band, regardless of genre designation."

+In a five-star review, AllMusic declared that "Agalloch's unique talents for evoking a constant sense of mysterious, atmospheric, ambiance supersedes most simplistic musical pigeonholing as black, death, or any kind of metal", naming Agalloch "the greatest American black metal band ever, or at the very least, the first American black metal band that really mattered."

+PopMatters wrote, "Ashes Against the Grain is the kind of bold, invigorating album progressive metal fans crave, the kind of towering statement critics love, and the kind of record that deserves to have people of every musical interest flocking toward the metal section in stores.
+The future of American black metal has never looked so bright."

 Writing for Sputnikmusic, Kyle Ward wrote, "As much as I struggle to say it, Portland, Oregon’s genre-bending metal act Agalloch is, to put it quite bluntly, one of the most important and interesting metal bands in the world today [...]
 Indeed, their unique nature-themed entourages play out like a deeply depressing and rather hateful film, in which the listener is but a ghost in the background, looking onward into the flowing scene with nothing but transfixion and a calming bliss."